Sahidev1/simple-API-tester/README.md

-I made this because Postman annoyed me and wants money for local testing\n
+I made this because Postman annoyed me and wants money for local testing.